Search This Blog

 🗓️ November 2, 2026 (1st Monday in November)

-• Opening day to request "artificial turf" athletic fields and other outdoor facilities (e.g. school tennis courts, outdoor basketball courts, and parking lots) for dates of use December 1 through March 14.
+• Opening day to request "artificial turf" athletic fields and other outdoor facilities (e.g. school tennis courts and parking lots) for dates of use December 1 through March 14.

 • Opening day to reserve government building meeting rooms for dates of use January 1 through June 30.